SaiRamPothuganti/Publicsafety/AQ/Readme.md

-Below steps should help to setup Kafka AQ demo.
+Below steps will help to setup Kafka AQ demo.
 ## Step 1: Setup the database user.
 In file AQSetup.sql, we are connecting using a sys privilege with the database.
 In our testing environment, sys/knl_test7 is the default user/password to connect as sysdba.
 This should be changed accordingly.
 AQSetup.sql first creates a database user named aq/aq.
 It also grants privileges to aq so that further aq operations can be carried out.